php-pds/skeleton/README.md

 > Alternatively, it MAY be that the files will be served dynamically via other
 > code, copied or symlinked to the "real" document root, or otherwise managed so
 > that they become publicly available on the web.

+### resources/

+If the package provides a root-level directory for other resource files, it MUST be named `resources/`.

+This publication does not otherwise define the structure and contents of the directory.

 ### src/